opalj/JCG/jcg_testcases/src/main/resources/JVMCalls.md

 #JVMCalls
-JVM calls or callbacks must be treated as (on-the-fly) entry points and explicitly modelled for correct call-graph construction, i.e. when certain operations are performed like creating an object or adding an ShutdownHook.
+JVM calls or callbacks must be treated as (on-the-fly) entry points and explicitly modelled for correct call-graph construction, i.e., when certain operations are performed like creating an object or adding an ```ShutdownHook```.

 Please note that Java's Serialization feature is a similar mechanism.
-However, Serialization is substantial feature and is thus handled as own category.
+However, Serialization is a substantial feature and is thus handled in a separate category.

 ##JVMC1
 [//]: # (MAIN: jvmc.Demo)
-This tests covers a callback that can be introduced to the program, namely ```Runtime.addShutdownHook```.
+This tests covers a callback that can be introduced to the program by calling```Runtime.addShutdownHook```.
-It allows the program to pass a customizable thread to the JVM that is called by the JVM when it shuts down.
+It allows the program to pass a customizable thread to the JVM that is called on the JVM's shut down.
 ```java
 // jvmc/Demo.java
 package jvmc;